-• If we agree to make an exception and cover a drug that is not on your Drug List, you will need to pay the cost sharing amount that applies to all of our drugs OR drugs in the non-preferred brand tier.
-You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.

-2. Removing a restriction on your plan's coverage for a covered drug.
-There are extra rules or restrictions that apply to certain drugs on your plan's List of Covered Drugs (Formulary).
-For more information, go to Chapter 5 and look for Section 4.
+- If we agree to cover a drug not on your Drug List, you will need to pay the cost sharing amount that applies to all of our drugs OR drugs in the non-preferred brand tier.
+You cannot ask for an exception to the cost sharing amount we require you to pay for the drug. - 2.
+Removing a restriction for a covered drug.
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs on your plan's Drug List.
+If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.